bagel-org/ZKLoRA/readme.md

 To solve this, we created **ZKLoRA** a zero-knowledge verification protocol that relies on polynomial commitments, succinct proofs, and multi-party inference to verify LoRA–base model compatibility without exposing LoRA weights.
 With ZKLoRA, verification of LoRA modules takes just 1-2 seconds, even for state-of-the-art language models with tens of billions of parameters.

-For detailed information about this research, please refer to our paper: `paper.pdf`
+For detailed information about this research, please refer to [our paper](https://arxiv.org/abs/2501.13965).

 <h2 align="center">Quick Usage Instructions</h2>